 Its announced purposes are 1.
 To honor the works of F. Scott Fitzgerald and to honor prominent American fiction writers, poets, playwrights, screenwriters, and other literary figures and artists; 2.
 To enhance the literary arts by conducting an annual event, which includes seminars, lectures, and other educational activities promoting the written word; 3.
 To support, encourage, and assist aspiring and emerging writers and students interested in the literary arts.

 Speakers, panelists, and workshop leaders at the Literary Conference have also included many distinguished writers, scholars, and persons associated with Fitzgerald.
-Among the latter have been his granddaughters, Eleanor Lanahan and Cecelia Ross; the late Frances Kroll Ring, his secretary during his last years in Hollywood; the late Honoria Murphy Donnelly, the daughter of Fitzgerald’s friends Gerald and Sara Murphy; and the late Budd Schulberg, a distinguished American writer in his own right (author of the Academy Award-winning screenplay for the film On the Waterfront), with whom Fitzgerald collaborated on an ill-fated film project in the late 1930s.
+Among the latter have been his granddaughters, Eleanor Lanahan and Cecelia Ross and his great granddaughter, Blake Hazard; the late Frances Kroll Ring, his secretary during his last years in Hollywood; the late Honoria Murphy Donnelly, the daughter of Fitzgerald’s friends Gerald and Sara Murphy; and the late Budd Schulberg, a distinguished American writer in his own right (author of the Academy Award-winning screenplay for the film On the Waterfront), with whom Fitzgerald collaborated on an ill-fated film project in the late 1930s.

 Among the scholars who have participated have been James L. W. West, Scott Donaldson, Alan Margolies, Jackson R. Bryer, and Ruth Prigozy; they are among the leading Fitzgerald scholars in the world.

 In 2012, instead of the Literary Conference, a Fitzgerald Birthday Celebration was held at Rockville Town Center.
 It featured a reading by Alice McDermott, a seminar on “What Makes The Great Gatsby Great,” and the showing of two films based on Fitzgerald short stories.